Research and Innovation at Imperial College London

 Cheaper hydrogen fuel cell could mean better green energy options

 Hydrogen fuel cells convert hydrogen to electricity with water vapour as the only by-product, making them an attractive green alternative for portable power, particularly for vehicles.
 Traditionally fuel cells rely on a catalyst made of platinum, which is expensive and scarce.
 Now, a European team led by Imperial College London researcher, including lead researcher Professor Anthony Kucernak innovation has created a catalyst using only iron, carbon, and nitrogen – materials that are cheap and readily available – and shown that it can be used to operate a fuel cell at high power.
 Their results are published in Nature Catalysis.

 The Intergovernmental Panel for Climate Change (IPCC)

-The Centre for Environmental Policy’s Professor Jim Skea is the co-chair of IPCCs Working Group III and hosts the main working Group III technical support unit (TSUI).
+The Centre for Environmental Policy’s Professor Jim Skea is the chair of the world renowned IPCC.
+Jim was previously the co-chair and host of IPCCs Working Group III technical support unit (TSUI).
 The latest report from working group III - Climate Change 2022: Mitigation of Climate Change provides an updated global assessment of climate change mitigation progress and pledges, and examines the sources of global emissions.

 Imperial’s Silwood Park Campus, a leading international centre for research and teaching in ecology, evolution, and conservation is in the Royal Borough of Windsor and Maidenhead.
 It is recognized as an important refuge for wildlife, with a 100ha of land, include several Priority Habitats such as wet woodlands, acid grasslands, traditional orchards and parklands.
 The latter, particularly valued by the amount of veteran and ancient trees, support an incredible number of rare species of insects, lichens and fungi that depend on decaying wood.
 The campus carries out a number of research themes including Ecosystems and the Environment.